xylophanes/c2man/README.md

 for Linux, but the code should build on BSD flavours, and probably CYGWIN and other POSIX compliant systems.
 The configuration script has been also been updated in order to make it easier to maintain (and support for legacy UNIX and other systems has been removed).

+C2man is an automatic documentation tool that extracts comments from C source code to generate functional interface documentation in the same format as sections 2 & 3 of the Unix Programmer's Manual.
+It requires minimal effort from the programmer by looking for comments in the usual places near the objects they document, rather than imposing a rigid function-comment syntax or requiring that the programmer learn and use a typesetting language.
+Acceptable documentation can often be generated from existing code with no modifications.

 The program can generate nroff/troff -man, TeXinfo, LaTeX or HTML output directly, and should run on virtually any Unix-like system, OS/2, VMS, MSDOS or